SweetPinkMilkTea/shenzhia/README.md

 If a username cannot be fetched (e.g. the user is not sharing a server with the bot anymore), the ID is used as the name instead.

+> [!TIP]
+> Normally, a link is established when a user links the profile.
+This command can be used to correct faulty links or renew them to update the names.

 ### `/reloadjson`
 Rewrites the constants that are set at the beginning of the program.

 > [!TIP]
-> If any additional constants are added, adding the load process within the coroutine is a good idea.
+> For devs: If any additional constants are added, adding the load process within the coroutine is a good idea.

 ### `/reset_ranked_elo`
+> [!NOTE]
+> This command will be removed once accurate ranked data is used.

 Sets the `current` key for everyone's saved ranked data to 0 (Effectively showing "Unranked").

 This action is irreversible unless a backup was made.